imkaywu/3drecon_dataset/result.md

 The figure is divided into two sections: one for inaccurate description and one for accurate description.
 The inaccurate description is property-wise opposite to the corresponding accurate description.
 The mapped algorithms are shown below the description, with the algorithm chosen by the interpreter coloured in red.
 The reconstruction result by the interpreted algorithm is shown as well.

 From the study of less accurate desription, we have already found out that it is still possible to achieve a successful result given an inaccurate description.
 However, it becomes more challenging, and more likely to select a less successful algorithm or the baseline method.
-There is a certain limit to the tolerance of inaccu- racy of property estimation.
+There is a certain limit to the tolerance of inaccuracy of property estimation.
 Thus, the take-away message is that the interpreter, in some cases, can still performs reliably given an inaccurate description.
 However, it becomes more likely to fail to achieve a successful result given an completely inaccurate description of problem condition.

 <div class="container">
 	<div class="imgmul2">